Should you overpay your mortgage or invest the money?

 The best use of your money

-If you have any high interest rate debts, such as a credit card debt, personal loan or overdraft, now is definitely the time to pay them off.
+Firstly, if you have any high interest rate debts, such as a credit card debt, personal loan or overdraft, it’s always worth paying those off first.

 Is it better to overpay your mortgage or invest the money?